 Assessment is based on trainees’ ability to meet the standards in Professional Standards for Qualified Teacher Status and Requirements for Initial Teacher Training.

-Trainees are required to write two assignments based on classroom research embedded in primary practice.
-In addition, trainees make presentations based on their knowledge of English, mathematics and science.
+Trainees are required to submit a portfolio of 3 assignments based on classroom research embedded in primary practice.

 Trainees are offered the opportunity to study for 60 M-Level credits towards a Masters degree in addition to the Professional Certificate and Qualified Teacher Status awards.

 For further information, or to arrange an informal visit to our training rooms to discuss our programme, please contact us on 023 9237 3432.